jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 I study race, poverty, and immigration in the United States, Canada, and East Asia.
 My research focuses on civic engagement, political participation, and policy implementation, particularly among marginalized populations.
-I utilize behavioral and data sciences to gain insights into how people learn and adopt politics and policies within historical, institutional, and organizational contexts.
+I utilize behavioral and data sciences to gain insights into how people learn politics and adopt policies within historical, institutional, and organizational contexts.

 My research projects focus on three main areas: